Saberchat/saberchat/README.md

 TABLE OF DIRECTORY CONTENTS
 -----------------------------------------
 - App: Website's main file, implements all routes and libraries
-- Controllers: Server logic files that are used in the callbacks of routes\
+- Controllers: Server logic files that are used in the callbacks of routes
-- JoiValidation: schema for form validation\
+- JoiValidation: schema for form validation
-- Middleware: express middleware for permissions, uploads and form validation\
+- Middleware: express middleware for permissions, uploads and form validation
-- Models: Mongoose DB models for collection schema\
+- Models: Mongoose DB models for collection schema
-- Procfile: Tells Heroku what command to call on app start (No longer in usage)\
+- Procfile: Tells Heroku what command to call on app start (Deprecated)
-- Public: Contains All Front-End CSS, JS and Static Display Images\
+- Public: Contains All Front-End CSS, JS and Static Display Images
-- Routes: Server routes, accessed in app.js\
+- Routes: Server routes, accessed in app.js
-- Services: Configurations for libraries and APIs such as image uploads and email sending\
+- Services: Configurations for libraries and APIs such as image uploads and email sending
+- Socket: Controls callback for real-time socket.io calls
-- Utils: Functions used platform-wide in both controllers and EJS logic\
+- Utils: Functions used platform-wide in both controllers and EJS logic
-- Views: EJS files of front end code for all pages\
+- Views: EJS files of front end code for all pages

 NPM LIBRARIES